 Set Original Password

-In some cases, changing password can not be done because the password is bound to specific application and even worse, no one remember the original one.
+In some cases, changing password can not be done because the password is bound to specific application and even worse, no one remember the original one!
 So is there any way to unexpire the password?
-No, no syntax can achieve that, we have to set the original password for our user.
+No, at least no direct syntax supports that, we have to set the original password for our user.

 Here comes a question, where to find the original password?
-For 10g or early versions, just lookup the PASSWORD column in the dictionary view DBA_USERS, which is the encrypted value of password.
+For 10g and early versions, just lookup the PASSWORD column in the dictionary view DBA_USERS, which is the encrypted value of password.
 But for later versions, the column is deprecated and shows nothing.

 Now, let's see what we can do to find the original password.